 ARMv7-A | Cortex-A7 |

-A generic reference implementation in pure C code is also available, which is portable to any device with a suitable C compiler.
+A generic reference implementation in pure C code is also available, which works with any 32-bit or 64-bit core with a suitable C compiler.
 It provides only algorithmic optimizations, no device-specific optimizations.
-In addition, a build option for another pure C version is available that includes optimizations specifically for RISC-V processors: